 Indicates that the module has an explicit generation number.
 Enter the number as an unsigned integer in the range of 0 through 4294967295.
-Refer to the Description section of the module statement for the meaning of this value.
-By default, the module does not have an explicit generation number (no generation), which is equivalent to zero.
+See the Description section of the module statement for the meaning of this value.
+By default, the module does not have an explicit generation number (no generation), which is equivalent to 0.